 - 3 ounces reduced-fat cream cheese

 - In a large skillet, heat olive oil over medium-high heat.
-Add chicken and cook until browned on all sides and cooked through.
+Add chicken, salt and pepper; cook until browned on all sides and cooked through.
 Remove to a bowl and set aside.

 - Reduce heat to medium and add onions.
 Cook, stirring, until softened and translucent, about 5 minutes.
 Add mushrooms and continue cooking until mushrooms are cooked.
 Add chicken back in along with garlic.
 Cook for 1 minute or until fragrant.

 - Reduce heat to medium-low and add cream cheese, cheddar cheese, and milk.
-Continue to cook until cheese has melted and a creamy sauce has formed.
+Continue to cook over low heat until cheese has melted and a creamy sauce has formed.
 Add more milk if desired to thin sauce.
+Season to taste.